oVirt/ovirt-ansible-infra/roles/oVirt.hosts/README.md

 oVirt Hosts
 ===========

-The `ovirt.hosts` role is used to set up oVirt hosts.
+The `oVirt.hosts` role is used to set up oVirt hosts.

 Requirements
 ------------